-- Honors students are invited to participate in one field trip each semester, which is typically to a museum, exhibition, or involves exploring a region of New York City. - Honors students are invited to several social events year, including an ice cream social in the fall, a holiday party in December, Honors Week festivities in April, lunches in the lounge, and movie nights.
+• Honors students are invited to participate in one field trip each semester, which is typically to a museum, exhibition, or involves exploring a region of New York City.

 HONORS SECTIONS OF GENERAL EDUCATION COURSES

 Most students in their first semester will be enrolled in an Honors cluster.
 Clusters bring together three classes around a common theme.
 The three classes meet separately, and once every week or two all of the professors and students meet for an interdisciplinary plenary session.
 For example,